Snowhill: History

+Campaigner for freedom of religious worship and author of The Pilgrim's Progress, John Bunyan died at the house of John Strudwick in Snow Hill on 31 August 1688.

 Located near to Colmore Row, the site was once owned by the Patton family who owned large areas of land to the north of the present city centre.
 The family began to establish road layouts and sell plots of land to builders in the 18th century.
 The site was one of these plots and it became the location of Oppenheim's Glassworks.
 This is the earliest documented glassworks in Birmingham.
 The glassworks were built in 1757 by Mayer Oppenheim, a London merchant who moved to Birmingham in the same year and who patented red (ruby) glass in 1755.
 The building ceased to be used as a glasshouse after 1780/81.
 The site was later cleared to make way for the new Birmingham Snow Hill station.
 In 1970, Snow Hill station was redeveloped and the site became a surface car park and remained as such until construction work commenced.